neam/vagrant-docker-local-dev-vm/README.md

 To ssh into the web container (Note: the db container does not support ssh):

     scripts/ssh.sh web
-    # scripts/ssh.sh proxy # The proxy container should support ssh but it is not currently working

 To follow the logs in the containers, run: